 In most distributed systems, agreeing to the time and sequence in which events happen becomes a challenging situation as the nodes of a network can not simply make the assumption that an external source of time or timestamp appears in a message and is truthful.

 Solana’s Proof-of-History is an attempt to solve this problem!
-The protocol makes it possible to create a historical record that proves an event that happened at a specific moment in time.
+The protocol makes it possible to create a historical record that proves an event that happened at a specific time.
 Why PoH?
 The simple answer to this question is, to increase the efficiency and speed of transaction processing within the Solana blockchain network.

 PoH is a high Verifiable Delay Function (VDF).
 The platform requires validators to solve these VDFs continuously.
 A VDF requires a specific number of sequence steps to evaluate but also produces a unique output that can be efficiently and publicly verified.
 VDFs can only be solved by a single CPU core applying a particular set of sequential steps.

 Let’s see what the other 7 features of Solana are that make it so unique!

 The Tower BFT mechanism is used to improve the network’s responsiveness by allowing Validators to vote on the state of the ledger.
 This system also records the previous votes and uses them to speed up validation by allowing Validators to reference their previous votes rather than running the entire transaction chain.

 In simpler terms, we can consider Tower BFT as an upgraded version of the Practical Byzantine Fault Toleration (PBFT) system found in other DPoS blockchains.